 A scam was attempted by a male participant (Participant X) who seemed to be motivated by the \$50 incentive.
 Interview 1: Participant X refused to turn on his video camera, claiming poor internet connection.
 He snowball recruited three 'friends' who registered via the study webpage.
 Interview 2: 'friend 1' refused to turn on his camera claiming technical difficulties.
 Suspicions were raised when a researcher (TR), recognised his voice, anecdotes and linguistic patterns of 'friend 1' as identical to Participant X. 'Friend 1' interview was completed and the team met to discuss actions address the apparent fraud.
-During this delay as the team met, 'Friend 1' became aggressive, making threats via email and demanding payment for the interviews with the video camera turned on.
+During this delay as the team met, 'Friend 1' became aggressive, making threats via email and demanding payment for the interview.
+Payment was made with advice to all registered participants that we would only conduct interviews with the video camera turned on.
 Following this updated protocol, all Participant X aliases were non-responsive.
 To safeguard against future scams, use of video cameras to verify each participant's identity was required (even momentarily turned on).